-- i. raise your concerns about the changes - ii. explain how the changes will affect you - iii. share your ideas for alternatives - iv. say what you are willing to compromise on objections and start to work under the new terms and conditions, they could see this as you accepting the change.
+- i. raise your concerns about the changes - ii. explain how the changes will affect you - iii. share your ideas for alternatives - iv. say what you are willing to compromise on

 If a change is imposed that you do not agree to, you can choose to stay and temporarily work to the new terms and conditions 'under protest'.
 You should only work under protest for a short time so you can formally raise your concerns with your employer, or take legal action.
 The longer you work under protest, the higher the risk that you could be seen as accepting the change.